shushen/dpdk-ovs/docs/05_Testing.md

 export PATH=$PATH:$(OVS_DIR)/utilities:$(OVS_DIR)/ovsdb:$(OVS_DIR)/vswitchd
 ```

-Additionally, Hugepages must be mounted before running ovs-testsuite.
+Additionally, DPDK must be built and hugepages must be mounted before running ovs-testsuite.
 Please see the [Installation guide][doc-installation] for more information on how to do this.

 ### Run Tests